6 Tips to Prepare Your Dog for Hunting Season

 If the wound bleeds heavily and continuously, it is a puncture wound or vascular injury.
 It is then necessary to make a compression bandage, without waiting to be at the veterinarian.

-Veterinary emergency
+Veterinary Emergency

 If an injury or a serious accident requires significant and urgent care, do not go to the veterinarian without calling him first!
 Always carry the telephone number of the veterinary practice with you and call as soon as possible to let them know you are coming and describe the problem.
 The more serious the injury, the sooner you need to prevent it!
 It is on this condition alone that the veterinarian will be able to best treat the emergency when you arrive.